joepamedia/react-portfolio-joe/README.md

 # Description

-This is a React application that allows users to search a database of books.
-The google books api search is built using GraphQL API and Apollo Server.
-This project uses the MERN stack, which consists of a React Front End, MongoDB, NodeJS and ExpressJS.
+This is a React application that highlights my photography, videography, and coding that I have created so far!
+This was made with React!
 # Installation

 First, make sure you have Node.js installed.
 [Click here](https://nodejs.org/en/download/) to install Node JS.